Classes at EIDS/GC

 Preliminary and Open Champions - Students learn complex form and technique, and a high level of endurance is required.
 Dancers have unique opportunities to attend workshops with world-renown instructors.

-We're also excited to now offer the following recreational classes:
+We're also excited to now offer the following recreational classes based on interest:

 Adult Ceili - A fun class for beginner adults to learn some basic steps and socialize.